Audience Response Systems (Polling Technology/Clickers)

 The TurningPoint Clickers Hardware solution that we have employed here at Swansea for a number of years was discontinued in July 2016.

-We have endeavoured to keep this system running until now, but due to issues of compatibility with modern operating systems, this is a position which has become untenable.
-As of the coming 19/20 academic year a centrally supported TurningPoint solution will no longer be available.
+We kept this system running until recently, but due to issues of compatibility with modern operating systems, that position became untenable.
+As of the 19/20 academic year a centrally supported TurningPoint solution was no longer available.

 The Matrices have been produced with a view to helping inform you when looking for a voting system that will fit into your sessions.

-The Learning, Teaching and Quality (LT&Q) committee has passed the following solution for the time being, at least until a review of circumstances pursuant to the new DLP being put in place.
+The Learning, Teaching and Quality (LT&Q) committee has passed the following solution for the time being:

 - SALT will continue to provide pedagogic support for audience response systems

 - The decision on which suitable solution to use will lie with academic staff, based on the comparison matrix and their teaching requirements

 For more information:

 Bb Collaborate session exploring options, TEL Week May 2019. (open link in Chrome)